latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find government grant money and financial assistance in all cities and counties in Nevada listed below, including Las Vegas and Reno.
-Low-income families will get help with housing expenses, including rent, mortgages, security deposits or utility bills.
-There is also free stuff including food from pantries, free medical or dental care.
-Get immediate financial assistance near you in NV.
+Find government grant money and financial assistance in all cities and counties in Nevada listed below.
+Low-income families will get help with utility bills or housing expenses, including rent or a mortgage payment.
+There is also free stuff including help with obtaining food, a free car or gas voucher for work and more.
+Get financial help near where you live in NV.

 Programs are offered by charities, non-profits and government organizations.
 Financial help is combined with free items for low-income people or seniors, including debt relief, clothes or furniture and gas vouchers.
 Or Nevada residents will be able to get free box of groceries, legal aid, or access to a dentist.